 Compassion: the Spirit of Truth

-Students, please note that revised versions of these two major works, v.
-05.83 and 15.12, respectively, have been published today.
+Students, please note that a revised version (05.85) of this major work has been published today.

 The True Colours of Man

 One hundred and forty years have passed like a dream, with much heart-sore and soaring hope, since the Theosophical Society was founded on 17 November 1875 in New York.

 We have decided to mark this auspicious date by releasing a series of hitherto private study notes and analyses of H.P.
 Blavatsky's Esoteric Section Instructions.